 We know, you’re bored.
 You’ve binge-watched everything, eaten all your quarantine snacks, and made at least one TikTok.
 If you’re looking for something else to do while social distancing that also gets you off your phone and laptop, we’re partial to puzzles.
-However, the current state of the union has them flying off shelves faster than we’ve ever seen, so here, we’re rounding up some of our favorite puzzles — from artwork-turned-puzzles and psychedelic designs, to puzzle bowls of ramen — that are still in stock across the internet and available to ship to your front door.
+However, the current state of the Union has them flying off shelves faster than we’ve ever seen, so here, we’re rounding up some of our favorite puzzles — from artwork turned puzzles, to psychedelic designs, to puzzle bowls of ramen — that are still in stock across the internet and available to ship to your front door.
 If you see something you like, don’t dillydally: We can’t imagine these lasting long either (and though we’ll keep an eye on stock, availability is subject to change).

 500-piece (and under) puzzles

 If you’re looking for a challenge, Books Are Magic bookseller Margaret Myers says these gradient puzzles from Areaware are “very hard and fun, but might lead someone to some ‘Jack from The Shining’ moments, just due to the sheer repetition of it all.”
 Here is a set of two for double the fun.

 You can also start with this solo 500-piece puzzle, if two gradients seem a little overwhelming.

 If you want to start even smaller, here’s a mini 100-piece version.

 This recycled-paper puzzle gives you an aerial view of NYC with precise instructions on what to do as soon as quarantine orders are lifted.

 Choose the coordinates of wherever feels like home right now and have them turned into a 300-piece wooden puzzle.
 The velvet-pouch and book-inspired box packaging makes this double as not only a quarantine activity but a keepsake as well.